Simulation to Rules: A Dual-VLM Framework for Formal Visual Planning: Related Works

 \section{Related Works}

-\textbf{LLM and VLM Planning} Although Large Language Models (LLMs) have achieved impressive performance on text-based planning tasks~\citep{wei2022chain, yao2022react, raman2022planning, yao2024tree}, many real-world planning problems are inherently visual.
-Relying solely on carefully constructed text inputs is often impractical and cannot capture the rich spatial details in visual environments.
+\textbf{LLM and VLM Planning} Although LLMs have achieved impressive performance on text-based planning tasks~\citep{wei2022chain, yao2022react, raman2022planning, yao2024tree}, many real-world planning problems are inherently visual.
+Relying solely on carefully constructed text inputs is often impractical and cannot capture rich spatial details in visual environments.
 This limitation has motivated a growing interest in VLM-based planning, where visual observations provide a more direct and intuitive foundation for reasoning~\citep{driess2023palm, huang2023voxposer, zhang2023grounding, nasiriany2024pivot}.
-However, current VLMs still fall short in precise spatial understanding~\citep{wu2024vsp}, which restricts their effectiveness on complex planning tasks involving multiple objects and intricate spatial relationships.
-Some recent works explore Visual Chain-of-Thought~\citep{li2025imagine, zhao2025cot}, which use images as part of the reasoning process while generating the plan.
+However, current VLMs still fall short in precise spatial understanding~\citep{wu2024vsp}, restricting their effectiveness on complex planning tasks involving multiple objects and intricate spatial relationships.
+Recent works explore Visual Chain-of-Thought~\citep{li2025imagine, zhao2025cot}, using images as part of the reasoning process while generating plans.
 However, this process introduces computational overhead and is hard to apply to long-horizon planning tasks.
 In this work, we fine-tune SimVLM to enhance its visual–spatial understanding and reasoning, enabling it to guide the generation of PDDL files for solving long-horizon planning problems.

 \textbf{LLM and VLM + PDDL} Since existing LLMs lack the ability to reliably perform long-horizon reasoning in complex tasks~\citep{achiam2023gpt, valmeekam2022large, valmeekam2023planning, kambhampati2024llms}, recent works have explored combining LLMs with external solvers to augment their reasoning and planning capabilities~\citep{wu2022autoformalization, he2023solving, pan2023logic, ye2024satlm, li2023large, li2024formal, hao2024large, hao2024planning}.
 Among such solvers, combining LLMs with PDDL-based planners is a powerful option~\citep{silver2022pddl, liu2023llm+,stein2023autoplanbench,xie2023translating,stein2023autoplanbench,guan2023leveraging,oswald2024large,mahdavi2024leveraging}, as PDDL is designed for precise symbolic reasoning over long-horizon problems.
 However, these works either require predefined PDDL domain files, human corrections, or environment access to provide feedback while generating PDDL files.
 In addition, to further enable visual interpretation, many works combine VLMs with PDDL planners~\citep{shirai2024vision, dang2025planning} by generating PDDL Problem files based on image observation.
 However, similarly, as generating PDDL domain files is complicated, these works assume access to predefined domain files.
 In our work, we use a Dual-VLM-guided framework to autonomously generate both PDDL problem and domain files, without human guidance or environment access.